Step-by-step beginner's guide to installing Ubuntu 11.10

 1. You can choose the first option and install Ubuntu alongside your existing OS.

-2. You can opt to replace your Windows installation with Ubuntu, allowing the installer to format your current partitions and automatically create new ones for Linux.
+2. You can opt to replace your Windows installation with Ubuntu,

 3. You can choose "something else" and create your own partition scheme and sizing (covered in detail in step 7-C).